If you are thinking about starting an unpaid role or are someone who recruits volunteers, you may need to know about DBS Checks for volunteers.

 What level of check do I need?

-The DBS do not issue free Basic checks for volunteers because Basic checks are not a legal requirement.
-If an organisation did wish to apply for a Basic DBS check (for either paid staff or volunteers) the DBS would charge £25.00.
+The DBS do not issue free Basic Checks for volunteers because Basic Checks are not a legal requirement.
+If an organisation did wish to apply for a Basic DBS check (for either paid staff or volunteers) the organisation or the individual can apply through uCheck’s easy online platform.

 The process explained